Conditions promise to improve as warmer temperatures end icy onslaught

 Support Local Journalism

-Opening delays have been announced for SUNY Buffalo State University, which canceled all classes before 10 a.m.
+Opening delays were announced for SUNY Buffalo State University, which canceled all classes before 10 a.m.
 Thursday.
 SUNY Erie's South Campus canceled all of its classes.
-The Buffalo & Erie County Public Library's downtown location and other city branches will not open until noon, according to a press release.
-The Town of Cheektowaga's Twitter account reported that Cheektowaga Town Hall is closed Thursday due to a power outage.
+The Buffalo & Erie County Public Library's downtown location and other city branches did not open until noon, according to a press release.
+The Town of Cheektowaga's Twitter account reported Cheektowaga Town Hall is closed Thursday due to a power outage.

 Since it has been a few years since we had this much ice on campus, we figured it's a good time for a reminder! pic.twitter.com/zSDU8j7i5l— Buffalo State UPD (@BuffaloStateUPD) February 23, 2023